-The sand and shingle beach beyond the new sea defences at Cleveleys is known as Rossall Beach
+The sand and shingle beach heading north beyond the ‘new’ sea defences at Cleveleys is Rossall Beach.

-This clip is taken from the car parking area a little further north, on Rossall Promenade
+This video clip is from the free seafront car parking area at Rossall Promenade –

 These natural sea defences are considered to be the most stable of the Wyre coastline.
 The natural high sandy, shingle beach is the best possible form of sea defence and dissipates the energy of the sea beautifully.

-In the photo above you can see how in moderately rough weather the waves taper to nothing on the shingle of the beach, yet they bounce into the air against the concrete defences in front of Rossall School.
+In the next photo you can see how, in moderately rough weather, the waves taper to nothing on the shingle of the beach in the front of shot.
+Yet they bounce off the wall and into the air when they hit the concrete defences in front of Rossall School.

-This is why you are asked not to take the pebbles off the beach, because in doing so you remove the sea defences.
-You’d be surprised how, if left unchecked, people will take near industrial quantities of them – not just an odd one or two.
-If everyone did that there’d be no beach left and the area would flood.
+This is why you’re asked not to take the pebbles off the beach, because in doing so you remove the sea defences.
+You’d be surprised how, if left to their own devices, people will take near-on industrial quantities of them – not just an odd one or two.
+If everyone did that there’d be no beach left, and the area would be prone to flooding.

-The beach material is naturally graded by the sea with the biggest of the pebbles in the higher reaches of beach, filtering down to smaller ones as you approach the golden sand that lays beyond.
+The beach material is naturally graded by the sea.
+The biggest of the pebbles are left on the higher reaches of beach, filtering down to smaller ones as you approach the golden sand that lays beyond.

 Flotsam and Jetsam